CWright2022/cwright2022.github.io/_tabs/about.md

 Don't worry, I'm not always a computer nerd - I enjoy volleyball, music (I play drums and bass), and the outdoors outside of learning and work.

-I'm currently seeking a full-time cybersecurity role, starting in January 2027!
+I'm currently seeking a full-time cybersecurity role, starting in December 2026!
 If you're looking to hire a highly motivated, experienced cybersecurity consultant, I'm your guy!

 In the bottom left of this site, you'll find links to my GitHub, LinkedIn, and email!
 Feel free to contact me!